So what is time-lapse photography and why should I care?

 Chances are, you probably already have a decent DSLR camera if you’re reading this guide.
 If you don’t there’s more good news; there are literally hundreds of models variable to choose from today, all at varying price points, and all compatible with a full range of time-lapse equipment.
 We’d recommend something with a high ISO range, especially if you’re planning on doing any night-sky time-lapse photography.

 A quality, sturdy tripod is a foundational piece of your new time-lapse arsenal.
 This is how you will steady your footage and ensure that each shot is precisely framed.
-While many entry-level options are available, we’d recommend opting for something with enough weight to steady your camera even on uneven, rocky terrain, especially if you’re interested in taking time-lapse shots out in remote areas where conditions can be constantly changing.
+While many entry-level options are available, we’d recommend buying the best tripod your budget will allow, with enough weight to steady your camera even on uneven, rocky terrain, especially if you’re interested in taking time-lapse shots out in remote areas where conditions can be constantly changing.

-An intervalometer acts as the beating heart to your time-lapse setup, helping you take hundreds of photos with precision timing.
+An intervalometer acts as the beating heart to your time-lapse setup, helping you take hundreds of photos with precision timing by automating the task of triggering your shutter every x seconds.
 Some of these devices can be quite expensive, while other, more basic models can be found for much less.
 In fact, many modern cameras have much of this functionality built directly into the camera body.
 Regardless of which model you choose, the intervalometer plays an essential role in helping you put together a compelling time-lapse reel.

 There are many other, more advanced pieces of gear that go into the art of capturing time-lapse footage, and we’ll be getting into these in much greater depth in future posts, so be sure to stick around.
 In the meantime, if you have any questions about time-lapse photography in general, be sure to leave a comment below, and we’ll do our best to help you out.